Icinga/icinga2/doc/2-getting-started.md

     /* The directory which contains the plugins from the Monitoring Plugins project. */ const PluginDir = "/usr/lib/nagios/plugins"

     /* Our local instance name.
-This should be the common name from the API certificate */ const NodeName = "localhost"
+This should be the common name
+     * from the API certificate.
+Not required for a single
+     * instance setup.
+     */
+    const NodeName = "localhost"

     /* Our local zone name. */